Alkaline Trio: Music style, influences, and lyrics

-Alkaline Trio has been described as pop punk, punk rock, emo, emo pop, hardcore punk, and goth punk.
-Alkaline Trio's influences include Social Distortion, Naked Raygun, Screeching Weasel, Pegboy, Ramones, Misfits, Green Day, The Clash, Jawbreaker, Buzzcocks, Sex Pistols, Joy Division, Bauhaus, The Cure, Ministry, NOFX, Front 242, and The Sisters of Mercy.
+Alkaline Trio's style has been primarily described as pop-punk, punk rock, emo, and alternative rock.
+Alkaline Trio's musical influences include Jawbreaker, the Clash, the Buzzcocks, Screeching Weasel, Pegboy, Naked Raygun, Ramones, Misfits, and Green Day.
+The band's dark, gothic aesthetic borrows from such acts the Cure, the Sisters of Mercy, Ministry, Front 242, Bauhaus, and Joy Division.

 Alkaline Trio's lyrical themes have included alcoholism, women, love, and depression.
 Dan Ozzi of Differuser wrote that Alkaline Trio's "lyrics combine the macabre imagery of the Misfits with the clever turns of phrases of Jawbreaker."